Where Every Child Yearns To Learn

 - Education Technician

 DBWEC will be the first choice of parents, guardians, and caregivers of students with multiple developmental disabilities.
 The staff of DBWEC will offer consistent state of the art instruction to students with multiple developmental disabilities.
 There will be an individualized education and transition program for each student that fosters an optimal level of independence for that student.
 Teachers will provide concise and accurate feedback to students, parents, guardians, and caregivers as it pertains to student ability and achievement.
-Upon graduation our students will have demonstrated their individual ability to live as productive citizens.
+Upon promotion our students will have demonstrated their individual ability to live as productive citizens.

 DBWEC is a Secondary Center-Based Special Education Program in collaboration with staff, students, family, and community.
 We will successfully educate in a manner consistent with each student’s ability.
 We will seek out, utilize, and evaluate “Best Practice Methods” to ensure that all of our students develop their cognitive, social, creative, vocational, physical skills, and abilities.